RockySJ/WDGRL/README.md

 # WDGRL

+**Tensorflow version: 1.3.0**

 This repository contains the experiment code implemented in the paper [Wasserstein Distance Guided Representation Learning for Domain Adaptation](https://arxiv.org/abs/1707.01217).
 The title of the previous version was "Adversarial Representation Learning for Domain Adaptation" and we realized it was too general and thus not proper for this work.

+The code for experiments in the paper will be provided gradually.
 We are still working on the deep experiments of adaptation tasks on digital image datasets.
 Once we have some results, we will update then.

 ## Toy experiment